-As of December 31, 2014 and 2013 fair value of the financial assets at fair value through profit and loss which are nontraded on an active market was estimated using valuation models or based on the over-the-counter ("OTC") transactions information.
-The combinations of observable and non-observable inputs, were used for fair value determination.
+As of December 31, 2014 and 2013 fair value of the investment securities available-for-sale and financial assets/liabilities designated at fair value through profit and loss which are not traded on an active market was estimated using valuation models or based on the over-the-counter ("OTC") transactions information.
+The combination of observable inputs was used for fair value determination.
 Therefore, as of December 31, 2014 and 2013 all the investments are classified as Level 3 investments.
-During the years 2014 and 2013 there were no transfers between the levels.
+During the years 2014 and 2013 there were no transfers between the levels of the fair value hierarchy.